 A common question asked by customers prepping their files for printing in our Display Graphics division: “Should I send you the files in RGB or CMYK?”
 When we respond RGB, many people are confused since several of our machines print with CMYK inks.
-The answer to this question, along with best file practices and in-depth technical information for all of Adobe’s CS5 Creative Suite, has been complied in this reference guide.
+The answer to this question, along with best file practices and in-depth technical information for all of Adobe’s CS5 Creative Suite, has been compiled in this reference guide.

 The Display Graphics guide was created to help both sides of the counter speak the same language, ensuring the file printed is exactly how it was intended to look.